sprucelabsai/sprucebot-skills-kit/docs/README.md

 You've never logged into Amazon, had it say, "Welcome back ${firstName}" and thought to yourself, "Wow, that was nice!"
 But, when you walk into your favorite boutique, coffeeshop, outdoor shop, barbershop, or salon and are welcomed by name, everything changes.

-## Promote Human-to-Human Connection
+## Promote human-to-human connection
 If your skill connects two people, it is considered a win.
 See, in order for Becca to beat Amazon, she's gotta build relationships.
-Relationships, true relationships, are built face-to-face.
+Relationships, true relationships, are built without a middleman.

 *"Remember that a person's name is, to that person, the sweetest and most important sound in any language."* - Dale Carnegie

-## Technical Requirements
+## Technical requirements
 - node v7.6+ : Koa requires node v7.6.0 or higher for ES2015 and async function support.
 - Yarn is installed (you can use NPM if you really want)